jndiogo/sibila/README.md

 ## Sibila?

 Sibila is the Portuguese word for Sibyl.
 [The Sibyls](https://en.wikipedia.org/wiki/Sibyl) were oracular women in ancient Greece.
-One wonders if there's something like magic, carefully hidding somewhere in those billions of parameters?
+One has to wonder if there's something like magic, carefully hidding somewhere in all those model parameters?

 ![Michelangelo's Delphic Sibyl, Sistine Chapel ceiling](https://upload.wikimedia.org/wikipedia/commons/thumb/1/19/DelphicSibylByMichelangelo.jpg/471px-DelphicSibylByMichelangelo.jpg)